davidsongirard/vim-grapple/README.md

 vim-grapple
 ===========

-Collection of Vim plugins, commands and configurations that can be easily unwrapped on any linux machine.
+Collection of Vim plugins, commands, colors and configurations that can be easily unwrapped on any linux machine.

 Installation
 ------------